harperreed/harper.blog/content/post/2024-03-19-how-to-leica-like-a-noob.md

 - Lenses.
 OMG.
 I have gone through a lot of lenses.
 I finally settled on shooting primarily with a [50m Summilux](https://en.wikipedia.org/wiki/Summilux).
 Through a bunch of experimentation I realized I like how 50mm works, how it looks, and how it frames.
 - I have never traveled with more than one lens.
-- Learning on a fast lenses is a nightmare.
+- Learning on a fast lens is a nightmare cuz the super shallow depth of field.
+When I first started out, I was hitting on 5% of my shots.
+VERY frustrating.
 Call Dan at Tamarkin and buy a vintage summicron.
 You will adore it, and you will have more fun. *Then* go for the fast af lens that costs a million dollars.
 - I don’t really use a camera bag.
 I typically put my camera in a pouch, and then in my tote, or backpack.
 	- I have always liked the [Artisan and Artist](https://aaa-tokyo.com) brand
     - I use their [lil travel pouch](https://aaa-tokyo.com/camera/camera-pouch/acam-75/) as the “wrapper” for my camera when it is in my bag.